 Build quality and enhance communication with this comprehensive program

 Both PCB manufacturers and assemblers rely on this document when they face printed board quality issues.
 With this IPC-A-600 being one of the commonly used standards published by IPC it might be a good idea to enroll in one of the certification programs based on it and gain knowledge and self-confidence in using it at the work area.

-Depending on the specific task, role, and demands of the individual participant two certification models are offered:
+Depending on the specific task, role, and demands of the individual participant three certification models are offered: